Hendrix-CS/csci285/labs/malaria.md

 ## Grading

 * Complete: Notebook can be read easily w/o needing to reference this page for additional detail.
 It should read like a self-contained report.
 It can be executed without producing runtime errors.
-All steps (1 - 8) are finished and all discussion questions are answered.
+All steps (1 - 4, (5, 6, or 7), and 8) are finished and all discussion questions are answered.

 * Partially complete: Notebook can be executed without producing runtime errors.
-Steps (1-5, 8) are finished and discussion questions are answered.
+Steps (1-4, 8) are finished and discussion questions are answered.